adamclark2/CoffeeShop-POS/README.md

 * I also output the file `Adam.Clark.X.receipt.json` this is a copy of the receipt object
    * I used this for debug but it might be useful to have, so I'm keeping it in here
 * Automated Test Issues
-   * Tests in the makefile may crash the program if a tender isn't added correctly
+   * Tests in the makefile may crash the program if a tender isn't added
    * Tests I added work fine (On my system)
    * Those issues only happen in the `make test` command, manually things work fine